Robitussin Dosage Calculator for Dogs

 Large Breeds (over 50 lbs) will naturally require a higher volume, potentially ranging from 15 ml to 40 ml depending on the severity of their condition.
 For these dogs, ensure the dosage frequency does not exceed three times in a 24-hour period.

 Severe Symptoms like chronic dry coughing may warrant the higher end of the dosage range.
-However, you should observe your pet closely for signs of wobbliness or extreme lethargy, which indicate the dose is too high.
+However, one may consider observe your pet closely for signs of wobbliness or extreme lethargy, which indicate the dose is too high.

 Important: Always verify that your cough medicine contains only dextromethorphan as the active ingredient.
 Products containing xylitol, acetaminophen, or decongestants are toxic and can be fatal to dogs.